kingjinho/notes_os/ch1.what_is_os/README.md

 - Necessity of OS
   - `In early days, computer did not require any rules` because computer during those days `only performed designated computation`
-  - As computer and its components grow and `perform additional complex things, computer start to need sets of rules to manage itself, and this is where OS comes into play`
+  - As computer and its components advance and `perform additional complex things, computer start to need sets of rules to manage itself, and this is where OS comes into play`
       - Consider the world without laws, it must be chaotic world! :smiling_imp: :smiling_imp: :smiling_imp:
   - `Computer works without OS, but We have to deal with every thing by ourselves`, also